Hazor-Hellscream/Project-Hellscream-Info/README.md

 ## Realm Information

-1-60 - Live progression realm, all characters progression will stay on official release, with some things beening removed like gold etc.
+- 1-60: This is a 2x, live progression realm, all character's progress will stay upon official release, with some things such as gold, being reset upon release this will allow us to test 1-60 content also.
-- Rates: x2

-60-100 - Beta stages will be used for late game testing, no character progression saved.
-- Rates: x3 with 60 or instant 100 with season 2 gear.
+- This gives everyone a chance to "get a head start" on our server and keep the progress you make with it!
+For the time being, Worgen/Goblin/Pandaren will be disabled to keep the realm Blizzlike.
+Upon our official release, this characters that reach level 60 *will* transfer over to our 1-100 realm!

+- 60-100: This will be a 3x realm, that will be used for later stage testing, no character progress will be saved from this server.
+On this realm you can level 60-100 at a 3x rate or you can get an instant 100 with season 2 PvP gear.

 ------------------------------------------------------------------------------------